prathamesh-sonpatki/o11y-wiki/README.md

 ### Log

-Logs record activities a system, service, or tool performs over a set time.
+Logs record activities a system, service, or tool performs over time.
 They are easy to adopt but run into standardization challenges because different tools and languages can have different logging patterns.
-Logs can grow quickly but are extremely important for debugging a problem once identified.
+Logs can overgrow but are extremely important for debugging a problem once identified.

 ## M

 ### Metrics

 Metrics are quantifiable measurements of the health of a system.
-They are the fastest and cheapest way to understand the health of the system.
-They are aggregated data essentially giving a bird's eye view of the system performance.
+They are the fastest and cheapest way to understand the system's health.
+They are aggregated data, giving a bird's eye view of the system's performance.
 An example of a metric is the throughput of an API or latency.

 ### Metric Life Cycle Management

 Metric Life Cycle Management defines, collects, analyzes, and acts on metrics.
-This essentially involves creating a pipeline of metrics that moves from ingestion, storage, query, and alerting stages.
-You can drop unused data, perform streaming aggregates, and provide control over how and who can query specific data and define alerting.
+This involves creating a pipeline of metrics that moves from ingestion, storage, query, and alerting stages.
+It allows operations such as dropping unused data, performing streaming aggregates, and providing control over how and who can query specific data and define alerting.

 ### m3DB

-[m3DB](https://m3db.io/) is an open-source distributed time series database that is optimized for high cardinality and high throughput. m3DB is commonly used for storing and querying metrics in large-scale monitoring systems.
-It was originated at Uber.
+[m3DB](https://m3db.io/) is an open-source distributed time series database optimized for high cardinality and throughput. m3DB is commonly used for storing and querying metrics in large-scale monitoring systems.
+It originated at Uber.

 ### MTTD

 MTTD (Mean Time to Detect) is the average time it takes to identify that an incident has occurred.
-It's an important metric because the faster an incident is detected, the faster it can be resolved.
+It is an important metric because the faster an incident is detected, the faster it can be resolved.

 ### MTBI